syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-suppress-the-summary-rows-and-columns-by-using-XlsIO.md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-suppress-the-summary-rows-and-columns-by-using-XlsIO
-description:  how to add chart labels to scatter points
+description:  How to suppress the summary rows and columns by using XlsIO
 platform: WindowsForms
 control: XlsIO
 documentation: ug
 ---

-# How to open an existing Xlsx workbook and save it as Xlsx
+# How to suppress the summary rows and columns by using XlsIO

-You can open and save an existing Excel 2013 file to the .xlsx format by using XlsIO.
+You can suppress the summary rows and columns by using the IsSummaryRowBelow and IsSummaryColumnRight properties.
 The following code example illustrates this.

 {% highlight C# %}

-// Opens an existing Excel 2013 file.
+//Step 1: Instantiates the spreadsheet creation engine.
+ExcelEngine excelEngine = new ExcelEngine();

+//Step 2: Instantiates the excel application object.
+IApplication application = excelEngine.Excel;
+application.DefaultVersion = ExcelVersion.Excel2010;

-IWorkbook workbook = excelEngine.Excel.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic);
+IWorkbook workbook = application.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic);

+IWorksheet sheet = workbook.Worksheets[0];

+//Suppresses the summary rows at the bottom. sheet.PageSetup.IsSummaryRowBelow = false;
-// Selects the version to be saved. workbook.Version = ExcelVersion.Excel2013;
+//Suppresses the summary columns to the right. sheet.PageSetup.IsSummaryColumnRight = false;

-// Saves it as "Excel 2007" format. workbook.SaveAs("Sample.xlsx");
+string fileName = "Output.xlsx";
+workbook.Version = ExcelVersion.Excel2010;

+workbook.SaveAs(fileName);

+//Closes the workbook.
+workbook.Close();
+excelEngine.Dispose();
 {% endhighlight %}

 {% highlight vbnet %}
- 'Opens an existing Excel 2013 file.
+ 'Step 1: Instantiates the spreadsheet creation engine.
+Dim excelEngine As ExcelEngine = New ExcelEngine

+'Step 2: Instantiates the excel application object.
+Dim application As IApplication = excelEngine.Excel

-Dim workbook As IWorkbook = excelEngine.Excel.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic)
+Dim workbook As IWorkbook = application.Workbooks.Open("sample.xlsx", ExcelOpenType.Automatic)

+'Accesses via index.
+Dim sheet As IWorkbook = workbook.Worksheets(0)

+'Suppresses the summary rows at the bottom. sheet.PageSetup.IsSummaryRowBelow = False
-'Selects the version to be saved. workbook.Version = ExcelVersion.Excel2013
+'Suppress the summary columns to the right. sheet.PageSetup.IsSummaryColumnRight = False

-'Saves it as "Excel 2013" format. workbook.SaveAs("Sample.xlsx")
+Dim fileName As String = "Output.xlsx"
+workbook.SaveAs(fileName)

+'Closes the workbook.
+workbook.Close()
+excelEngine.Dispose()

 {% endhighlight %}

-> Note: You need to change the Excel Version, if you want to save to another version.